EFForg/spot_the_surveillance/README.md

 ## How to run the experience
 To run locally:
 After cloning/downloading, you'll need to launch a web server.
-An easy way to do this is by running SimpleHTTPServer: python -m SimpleHTTPServer 8000
+An easy way to do this is by running SimpleHTTPServer (python 2): python -m SimpleHTTPServer 8000

+for python 3:
+python3 -m http.server 9000

 Then to see the site, naviate to: http://localhost:8000